SuperNobod87786/terrible-speedrun-port/README.md

 - **supernobod87786** – porting to NeoForge 1.21.8.

   ---

-  This port was created by decompiling the original mod using the [CFR Java Decompiler](https://github.com/leibnitz27/cfr) for learning and porting purposes.
+This port was created based on the original mod using [CFR](https://github.com/leibnitz27/cfr) for compatibility purposes